 I chose Aber because of the reputation of the International Politics department and I wasn't disappointed.
 I remember many of my courses and lecturers still, along with the experience of living near the sea and meeting so many new people.

 What are you doing now career-wise and how has your Aberystwyth degree helped?

-I currently work within the investment funds industry.
 My degree helped me get my first proper job which was in Luxembourg.
 The company knew I didn't have relevant experience but they were looking for someone to start at the bottom who had a degree.
-In the interview they tested my knowledge of international affairs.
-My language knowledge was the final helping factor.
-Within my current role I work on global initiatives.
+Now I work with fraud intelligence and as a positive psychology practitioner.

 What advice would you have for a student doing your course now?

 It's more important than ever now to make the right choices when you go to University.
 I hope this doesn't deter people taking subjects like International Politics.
 If it's what you want to do, do it.
 What is harder now, with the changes in funding, is second chances.
 So my advice to any student really is to get it right.
 If you aren't sure what to study, wait until you are.